Evrixand/TestingVideoApp/README.md

 #### How to Set Up the App

-   **Requirements:** Android Studio, Android SDK, Google API key for Maps, Google.
+   **Requirements:** Android Studio, Android SDK, Google API key for Maps, Google web api id.

    **Steps:**
    1. Clone the project repository.